Experiences on your to-do list for your next trip

 Wander around and eat pinchos in the old town

 One of the greatest gastronomical pleasures in this city is to try txakoli wine with their famous pinchos—small culinary creations that you’ll find on counters in bars.
 It is more than a gastronomical tradition, it is a social custom that they like to share with others.
 The pleasure of eating is combined with strolling around the cobblestoned streets to find places such as the lively Plaza de la Constitución and monuments such as the Santa Maria del Coro basilica and the San Vicente church.
-Anyone interested in learning how to make their own pinchos should take note that there are several workshops that teach how to make them.
+Anyone interested in learning how to make their own pinchos will be glad to hear that there are several workshops that teach how to make them.

 Feel like a member of the royal family at the Miramar Palace